saveenr/usql-tutorial/ch05/expressions.md

     FROM @searchlog;
 ```

-### Using .NET Types
+### Calling methods .NET Types

 RowSet columns are strongly typed.
 U-SQL allows you to call methods defined on those types in the SELECT clause.
+Because U-SQL supports .NET types such as string and DateTime, you can use all the methods available on those types.

 ```
 // Find what day of year each session took place